 In Apple’s press release on July 3, 2001, it wrote that the G4 Cube was being put “on ice.”

 “Cube owners love their Cubes, but most customers decided to buy our powerful Power Mac G4 minitowers instead,” said Apple marketing chief Phil Schiller in a statement.
 Apple acknowledged that there was a “small chance” an upgraded model would arrive in the future, but admitted, “there are no plans to do so at this time.”

 Apple didn’t need to wait too long for its next big hit, however.
-A couple months after putting the Power Mac G4 Cube on ice, Apple introduced a little product called the iPod.
+A couple of months after putting the Power Mac G4 Cube on ice, Apple introduced a little product called the iPod.
 We think you know the rest!

 Do you remember the G4 Cube?
 Leave your comments and recollections below.